iaruso/circuit-rush/README.md

 > __Note__
 > Mobile devices currently not supported
-> Chromium based browsers have better performance
+> Firefox excels in performance, while Chromium based browsers perform decently with GPU acceleration enabled

 > __Warning__
 > Hardware acceleration must be activated in your browser